 - Collision insurance

 - Fire and theft with Combined Additional Coverage (CAC) insurance

-Thus, to fully understand the coverage, it is essential that you understand the above coverages, so let’s take a look, shall we?
+To fully understand the complete coverage, you must take note of the particulars.
+Let’s take a look, shall we?

 - Your vehicle collides with another object

-- Your vehicle rolls or turns over due to the impact of the collision
+- Your vehicle rolls or overturns over due to the impact of the collision

-Also referred to as “Comp” and “Other Than Collision” (OTC) policy, comprehensive insurance fills in the gaps that collision insurance has left behind.
-Thus, comprehensive insurance provides coverage to your vehicle if it is damaged due to any reason other than a collision.
+Also referred to as “Comp” and “Other Than Collision” (OTC) policy, an insurance company can fill in the gaps through comprehensive insurance that collision insurance leaves behind.
+Thus, comprehensive insurance provides coverage to your vehicle if it is damaged for any reason other than a collision.
 This means that it provides coverage in the following cases:

 - Hail, windstorms, water, or flooding